a89529294/sample-hono-be/notes.md

 2. in instance creation tab, generate a key pair.
 The private key will be downloaded to your local machine.
 3. `ssh -i path-to-private-key ubuntu@ip`
+   - remember to also save the `.pem` file into bitwarden's aws-key folder.

 - if you run into a permission error, `chmod 400 /Users/albertchang/Downloads/sample-hono-be-key-pair.pem`